MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/configure-discovery-methods.md

  The following sections provide information about common configurations for Network Discovery.
 You can configure one or more of these configurations for use during the same discovery run.
 If you use multiple configurations, you must plan for the interactions that can affect the discovery results.

  For example, you might want to discover all Simple Network Management Protocol (SNMP) devices that use a specific SNMP community name.
 Additionally, for the same discovery run, you might disable discovery on a specific subnet.
-When discovery runs, Network Discovery does not discover the SNMP devices with the specified community name on the subnet that you have disabled.
+When discovery runs, Network Discovery doesn't discover the SNMP devices with the specified community name on the subnet that you've disabled.

 ####  <a name="BKMK_DetermineNetTopology"></a> Determine your network topology
  You can use a topology-only discovery to map your network.
-This kind of discovery does not discover potential clients.
+This kind of discovery doesn't discover potential clients.
 The topology-only Network Discovery relies on SNMP.

  When you're mapping your network topology, you must configure the **Maximum hops** on the **SNMP** tab in the **Network Discovery Properties** dialog box.
 Just a few hops can help control the network bandwidth that is used when discovery runs.
 As you discover more of your network, you can increase the number of hops to gain a better understanding of your network topology.

- After you understand your network topology, you can configure additional properties for Network Discovery to discover potential clients and their operating systems while you are using available configurations to limit the network segments that Network Discovery can search.
+ After you understand your network topology, you can configure additional properties for Network Discovery to discover potential clients and their operating systems while you're using available configurations to limit the network segments that Network Discovery can search.

 ####  <a name="BKMK_LimitBySubnet"></a> Limit searches by using subnets
  You can configure Network Discovery to search specific subnets during a discovery run.
 By default, Network Discovery searches the subnet of the server that runs discovery.
 Any additional subnets that you configure and enable apply only to SNMP and Dynamic Host Configuration Protocol (DHCP) search options.
-When Network Discovery searches domains, it is not limited by configurations for subnets.
+When Network Discovery searches domains, it isn't limited by configurations for subnets.

  If you specify one or more subnets on the **Subnets** tab in the **Network Discovery Properties** dialog box, only the subnets that are marked as **Enabled** are searched.

- When you disable a subnet, it is excluded from discovery, and the following conditions apply:
+ When you disable a subnet, it's excluded from discovery, and the following conditions apply:

 -   SNMP-based queries do not run on the subnet.